February 2023 Newsletter

 Education

 Our work to support teachers in Rusizi and Nyamasheke is progressing well.
-Having piloted a new programme, “The Learning Initiative”, in 16 schools and seeing the average grade of students improve by 34%, our team is now working hard to deliver this amazing project to 50 new schools.
+Having piloted a new programme, called The Learning Initiative, in 16 schools where we saw the average grade of students improve by 34%, our team is now working hard to deliver this amazing project to 50 new schools.
 The initial results have been incredibly encouraging and we are looking forward to seeing the project's impact on the new teachers and students.

 We are training teachers to engage their students, assess their levels and adopt a learning-centred, activity-based teacher approach.
 This means that, instead of mechanically working through a syllabus with a high proportion of talk and chalk, teachers are trained to assess the levels of individual achievement and construct a programme of study designed to enable them to make better progress.
 Below we see a newly trained teacher delivering an activity-based lesson plan to her students.